jlivingood/IETF109BoF/109-Agenda.md

 - Device-to-user or group association for parental controls
 - Device-to-user or group association to restrict or authorize unwanted or unverified device connections to the LAN

-# Interest & Next Steps
+## Discussion, Interest & Next Steps -- 30 Mins
 - Identify community of interest
 - Define best practices for enabling service continuity in the presence of MAC Address randomization
 - Potentially define a method for service continuity in the presence of MAC Address randomization